cxl-micron-reskit/famfs/markdown/fuse-vs-standalone-control.md

 to confirm the module is actually loaded before attempting `mount(2)`.
 Not used for mode *selection*.

+### `famfs_fuse_daemon_alive()` — `famfs_mount.c` (static)

+Used during the FUSE mount superblock poll.
+Stats `<shadow>/sock` and performs a live HTTP GET to `/icache_stats` over the Unix domain socket.
+Returns 1 if the daemon responds with HTTP 200, 0 otherwise.

+`famfs_fused` creates its REST socket in a separate thread, so the socket may lag the FUSE mount by a small amount.
+This function is only called after a 15-second grace period, by which time a healthy daemon will always have created the socket.
+A missing or unresponsive socket after the grace period reliably indicates a crash.

 ### `famfs_daxmode_required()` — `famfs_misc.c`

 Reads kernel version via `uname()`.
 Returns `true` if `major > 6 || (major == 6 &&